 - Boiling of the returning condensate just before the entry into the boiler (between the jet assembly and the pump wall), which results in sending fluid droplets upward through the vapor jet;

-- Flow of vapor from the rim of the upper nozzle;
+- The flow of vapor from the rim of the upper nozzle;

 - Poorly sealed penetrations at the top nozzle cap;